Climbing@alanarnette.com

 I am not a professional fund raiser or mountain climber for that fact.
 I am just a 50 something guy trying to combine two passions in my life: family and climbing.

-Earlier this year when Cathy and I discussed me trying to return to Everest something gnawed at me.
+Earlier this year when and I discussed me trying to return to Everest something gnawed at me.
 Climbing is an intensely selfish sport that usually benefits only the person who does it.
 When I think back to my second attempt on Everest, I think I was guilty as charged.
 Maybe that is why I didn’t summit.
 Who really knows?

 As the raw seriousness of my Mother’s situation set in, I saw her disease – Alzheimer’s – like I never had.
 She was losing everything that she had experienced over a lifetime.
 And it would get worse.